thumbliner/thumbliner/small-talk.md

 Studying music and metaphor.<br>

 Do you agree with `insert trend`?
-I have, not formed, any good thoughts, on it.<br>
+I have, not formed any good thoughts, on it.<br>

 What is your philosophy of `insert subject`?
 What about it?<br>

-It was better. `Insert name` broke it.
+It was better until `insert name` broke it.
 Really?
 How so?
 Show me?<br>

 Nevermind, can you believe this traffic?
-But, we’re the traffic.<br>
+But, we’re this traffic.<br>

 Oh…!<br>